enarjord/passivbot/README.md

 start_bot.py should stay in the root folder for the time being for development usage. main.py is NOT written yet, as there should be some discussion on how it is implemented.
-From my somewhat novice understanding of setuptools/pypi distribution, having a main.py that acts as a central entry point for the script is best practice.
+From my understanding of setuptools/pypi distribution, having a main.py that acts as a central entry point for the script is best practice.
 This means conceiving of *some* kind of menu or UI that allows end-users to change and use all parts of the bot from a central place.
 I had experimented with command line interface menus, but given the complexity of the bot, it seems the best approach may be to run a local webapp, similar to how jupyter-lab works.
 In a distribution environment, it's best to assume the end user knows absolutely nothing about how to configure or read complex json files, edit code, or otherwise.